mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Movement

-Base movement for any character is 10 + Agility in Yards.
+Base movement for any character is 10 Yards.

 #### Initiative